nvimpel/chipwhisperer/docs/source/mac-install.rst

 Mac M1 Notes
 ============

-ChipWhisperer is compatable with Mac M1; however, due to the M1's different architecture, as well as its x86 emulation, you need to manually install libusb1 and ensure that the architecture for libusb1 matches the architecture for Python.
+ChipWhisperer is compatible with Mac M1; however, due to the M1's different architecture, as well as its x86 emulation, you need to manually install libusb1 and ensure that the architecture for libusb1 matches the architecture for Python.